At St Wulstan's we support our pupils in receiving three Sacraments:

 Year 3 take the Sacrament of Reconciliation.

-The sacrament of Reconciliation is received by baptised Catholic children at the end of Year 3.
+The sacrament of Reconciliation is received by baptised Catholic children in Year 3.

 All children in Year 3 are included in the celebration of the sacrament and our inclusive ethos ensures that those children who are not baptised Catholics are enabled to participate as fully as possible in supporting their classmates during the programme.

 Year 3 take another step along their Faith Journey, by receiving the Sacrament of Reconciliation, a chance to say sorry to God for the things they have done that have hurt God, others and themselves.
 When God created man, in his image and likeness, he knew we would make wrong choices so he gave us the gift of Reconciliation so that we have the opportunity to put our wrongs, right and grow closer, to God; following in his ways.